stuson/dragon-heist-mad-mage-notes/Character Notes/Non-Player Characters/Dagult Neverember.md

 The previous [[Waterdeep#The Politics of Waterdeep|Open Lord of Waterdeep]] and father of [[Renaer Neverember]].

-- Emebzzled a large amount of money
+- Emebezzled a large amount of money
 - [[The Zhentarim]] believe [[The Stone of Golorr]] is the key to finding that treasure

 ## Relationships